wildfly/wildfly-feature-pack-template/README.md

 and `template-layer` layers. `cloud-profile` is just to give you another example server, we could have used the same layers as in the previous section.

-To provision the server, you run the following command:
+To provision the server, you now simply run the following command:
 ```
 ~/Downloads/galleon-4.2.1.Final/bin/galleon.sh provision /path/to/provision.xml --dir=wildfly
 ```